IndiGo reports biggest quarterly loss, cuts expansion targets

 BENGALURU/NEW DELHI (Reuters) - India’s biggest airline IndiGo reported its biggest ever quarterly loss on higher maintenance costs and cut capacity expansion targets, at a time when the industry is grappling with slowing passenger growth in a sluggish economy.

-IndiGo parent InterGlobe Aviation Ltd’s (INGL.NS) net loss grew to 10.66 billion rupees ($150 million) in the three months to Sept.
+IndiGo parent InterGlobe Aviation Ltd’s net loss grew to 10.66 billion rupees ($150 million) in the three months to Sept.
 30 from 6.52 billion rupees a year earlier, the only other instance that the airline reported a quarterly loss.

-Maintenance costs spiked as IndiGo was forced to reassess the expense of leasing and maintaining older Airbus (AIR.PA) A320ceo planes to fill a gap caused by the grounding of newer A320neo aircraft due to engine issues, Chief Financial Officer Aditya Pande said on a call with analysts on Thursday.
+Maintenance costs spiked as IndiGo was forced to reassess the expense of leasing and maintaining older Airbus A320ceo planes to fill a gap caused by the grounding of newer A320neo aircraft due to engine issues, Chief Financial Officer Aditya Pande said on a call with analysts on Thursday.

 The company also cut its expectations for capacity expansion for 2019-20 to 25% from 30%, blaming a 3-4 month delay in aircraft deliveries by Airbus.
 It projected capacity growth of 25% for 2020-21.